Menswear a sleeping giant at New York Fashion Week

 "Even if they are not daring, they appreciate quality, details, fit, fabrication, hand feel and things like that," he said.

-At one time, the only playground for fun or colour in menswear was ties, and then socks and now sneakers, said Castro.
+At one time, the only playground for fun or color in menswear was ties, and then socks and now sneakers, said Castro.

 "There's definitely a comfort zone that expands and grows really slowly," he said.